 Return to Canada via England

-This is a copy of the last entry in the War Diary for 10th Bn.
-Canadian Railway Troops It is dated 27th to 31st January 1919 and shows that the Battalion left France for Weymouth, England and then on to Knotty Ash Camp, in Liverpool.
+The last entry in the War Diary for 10th Bn.
+Canadian Railway Troops was dated 27th to 31st January 1919 and shows that the Battalion left France for Weymouth, England and then on to Knotty Ash Camp, in Liverpool.

-William was taken ill with Influenza on 7th December 1918 and was transferred to hospital in Boulogne where he received treatment but was then deemed to be seriously ill and transferred back to England and arrived at Bordon camp on 16th December and then transferred again to Kinmel camp in Rhyl where he was admitted to Number 9 General Hospital on 6th February 1919.
+William was taken ill with Influenza on 7th December 1918 and was transferred to hospital in Boulogne where he received treatment but was then deemed to be seriously ill and transferred back to England and arrived at Bordon Army Camp on 16th December 1918.
+Shortly after arrival at Bordon, William was transferred again to Kinmel Army Camp in Rhyl where he was admitted to Number 9 General Hospital on 6th February 1919.

 Unfortunately, William developed Bronchial Pneumonia and died at 3.40 hrs on 10th February 1919.